mpsonntag/snippets/notes/201903_Pilsen_workshop.md

 - Travel to venue

+-- nix issues

+[C] is there a NIX issue for a NIX file UUID to properly reference a whole data file?

+-- odml issues

 [C] odml_to_rdf ... report StringIO: check if we can use `with` for the deferred close of the StringIO

 [C] doc/section_subclasses.yaml is in docs but not used there. it is required in odml/tools/rdf_converter
     maybe move it there and remove the monkey_patch read of file.

-[C] is there a NIX issue for a NIX file UUID to properly reference a whole data file?
+[C] rdf_converter: does writer.save_element actually need to return the self.g?
+The changes are already accessible
+                   via the class...

+[C] rdf_converter: rdf_converter.write_file appends to its own graph every time it is called!
+Something very
+                   wrong is going on here!

+-- general odml topics to discuss

 [C] should odML feature a UUID for the referenced data at the document level.
     it would be good to have a data reference UUID and a data reference URI.